Hangell/file-server-go/README.md

 The server will log the port it is running on and any errors that occur during execution.

 ## Contributing
 Contributions are welcome!
-If you have any improvements or new features you'd like to add to Laima, please follow these steps:
+If you have any improvements or new features you'd like to add to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or improvement.